mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-services.md

 - While there are certain charity exemption rules, IRS qualified charities need to meet eligibility requirements.
 More from [IRS](https://www.irs.gov/charities-and-nonprofits).
 - IRS provides [The Exempt Organizations Business Master File Extract](https://www.irs.gov/charities-non-profits/exempt-organizations-business-master-file-extract-eo-bmf) which provides information about an organization from the Internal Revenue Service's Business Master File.
 It has the most recent information the IRS has for these organizations.
 - There are IRS guidelines on [charitable contributions](https://www.irs.gov/charities-non-profits/charitable-organizations/donor-advised-funds).
 Contribution type varies from cash to non-cash to complex assets.
-- To be eligible to claim a tax deduction in a given tax year, you must complete the contribution to your DAF by the last day of the year — December 31.
+- To be eligible to claim a tax deduction in a given tax year, you must complete the contribution to your DAF by the last day of the year—December 31.

 </details>
 <br>